The conform-gt program modifies a target Variant Call Format (VCF) so that its records are consistent with a reference VCF file.

 Chromosome strand relative to reference VCF, or reason for excluding the target variant

-A target variant will be marked "REMOVED" in the SUMMARY field if it is not found in the reference VCF file, if it is a duplicate variant in the target VCF file, if it is out-of-order with respect to the reference VCF file, or if it is missing a genotype (GT) field.
-The corresponding INFO fields are "NOT_IN_REFERENCE", "DUPLICATE_VARIANT", "OUT_OF_ORDER", and "NO_GT_FIELD".
+A target variant will be marked "REMOVED" in the SUMMARY field if it is not found in the reference VCF file, if there is more than one matching reference marker, if it is a duplicate variant in the target VCF file, if it is out-of-order with respect to the reference VCF file.
+The corresponding INFO fields are "NOT_IN_REFERENCE", "MULTIPLE_REF_MATCHES", "DUPLICATE_MARKER", and "MARKER_OUT_OF_ORDER".

 A target variant will be marked "FAIL" in the SUMMARY field if the chromosome strand evidence is inconsistent or inconclusive.
 The corresponding INFO fields are "INCONSISTENT_STRAND" and "UNKNOWN_STRAND".